A New Class of Higher Quantum Airy Structures as Modules of $\mathcal{W}(\mathfrak{gl}_r)$-Algebras: Background

 More precisely, the construction is carried through the following steps (see Section 4 in \cite{borot2018higher}).
 Let $\mathfrak{h}$ be the Cartan subalgebra of $\mathfrak{gl}_r$, and $\sigma$ be an element of the Weyl group of $\mathfrak{gl}_r$.
 Let $| v_i \rangle$, $i=1,2,\ldots,r$ be the strong, free, generators of the $\mathcal{W}(\mathfrak{gl}_r)$-algebra with central charge $c=r$.

 \begin{enumerate} \item We construct a $\sigma$-twisted module $\mathcal{T}$ of the Heisenberg VOA associated to $\mathfrak{h}$.
 Upon restriction to the $\mathcal{W}(\mathfrak{gl}_r)$-algebra (which is a sub-VOA of the Heisenberg VOA), the module becomes untwisted.
 The underlying vector space of $\mathcal{T}$ is the space of formal series in countably many variables $x_1, x_2, \ldots$, and elements of $\mathcal{W}(\mathfrak{gl}_r)$ act as differential operators (of order at most $\text{rank}(\mathfrak{gl}_r) = r$) in the $x_k$s. \item We denote by $W^i(z) = \mathcal{T}(| v_i \rangle, z)$ the fields of the strong, free, generators of the $\mathcal{W}(\mathfrak{gl}_r)$-algebra.
-We pick a subalgebra of the modes $W^i_m$ of these fields, such that $(i,m) \in \Lambda_r$ for some partition $\lambda$ of $r$.
-We call such a subalgebra \emph{$\lambda$-good}.
-It is shown in Section 3.3 of \cite{borot2018higher} that a subalgebra of the modes $W^i_m$ fulfils the subalgebra condition to be a higher quantum Airy structure (see \eqref{eq:subalgebra}) if and only if it is $\lambda$-good for some partition $\lambda$ of $r$. \item For the modes $W^i_m$ to form a higher quantum Airy structure, they must satisfy the degree $0$ and $1$ term condition in \eqref{eq:form}.
+We pick a subset of the modes $W^i_m$ of these fields, such that $(i,m) \in \Lambda_r$ for some partition $\lambda$ of $r$.
+We call such a subset \emph{$\lambda$-good}.
+It is shown in Section 3.3 of \cite{borot2018higher} that a subset of the modes $W^i_m$ fulfils condition (2) in the definition of a higher quantum Airy structure (Definition \ref{d:airy}) if and only if it is $\lambda$-good for some partition $\lambda$ of $r$. \item For the modes $W^i_m$ to form a higher quantum Airy structure, they must also satisfy condition (1) in Definition \ref{d:airy}.
 This can potentially be achieved by conjugation (the so-called \emph{dilaton shift}):

 for some integer $s$ and constant $Q$, in conjunction with potential linear combinations of modes.
 (Note that by the Baker-Campbell-Hausdorff formula, \eqref{eq:dilaton} is equivalent to the shift